 This course is designed to introduce the student to the general principles of soil management, as it relates to forest growth.
 Three lectures.
 Two hours laboratory.
 Four hours credit.

-The nature and significance of criminal behavior.
-Theories, statistics, trends, and programs concerning criminal behavior.
+This course includes the study and practice of the nature and significance of criminal behavior.
+It also explores the theories, statistics, trends, and programs concerning criminal behavior.
 Three lectures.
 Three hours credit.

-Fundamentals, search and recording, collection and preservation of evidence, finger printing, photography, sources of information, interviews and interrogation.
-Follow up.
+This course includes fundamentals, search and recording, collection and preservation of evidence, finger printing, photography, sources of information, interviews and interrogation.
 Three lectures.
 Three hours credit.

-The role of police in juvenile delinquency and control.
-Organization, functions, and jurisdiction of juvenile agencies.
-Processing, detention, and disposition of cases.
-Statutes and court procedures applied to juveniles.
+This course identifies the role of police in juvenile delinquency and control.
+It covers organization, functions, and jurisdiction of juvenile agencies as well as processing, detention, and disposition of cases.
+Statutes and court procedures applied to juveniles will also be covered in this course.
 Three lectures.
 Three hours credit.

 FOT 1114 - Forest Measurements I